Peter Pack Rat: Development

 Peter Pack Rat was developed by the North American-based Atari Games, and it was designed and programmed by Peter Thompson with graphics and animations by Debbie Hayes (who previously worked as an animator on Watership Down, American Pop and Fire and Ice).
 Despite there being a 1984 copyright imprint in the game itself, an official copyright claim was not filed for the title until 1985, with the game's release being in July of that year.
 It was developed for the Atari System 1 upgradable arcade hardware, and it uses the same audio and coding processing subroutines as Marble Madness, also released for the platform.
 The game was field tested at Merlin's Castle arcade in San Jose, California for bug-checking and refinements before its widespread release.

 Brad Fuller composed the music for the original arcade version, which used a main 6502A sound processor and secondary YM2151 processor for FM stereo.
 Music from the arcade release was included on the That's Atari Music -G.S.M.
 Atari Games 1- compilation album originally released in July 1991.
 While the first print of the album by Pony Canyon only included the three primary stage themes and a sound effect track, the second release in December 2003 by Scitron provided separate tracks for all of the game's individual jingles and short loops.

 Ports

 Home versions for the ZX Spectrum, Commodore 64, Amstrad CPC were developed by Software Creations and released in early 1989 by Silverbird Software.
 An additional port for the Japanese PC Engine was also planned, even appearing in a May 1992 issue of PC Engine Fan magazine, but was eventually cancelled.
-Tim Follin of Software Creations provided theme arrangements for the Commodore 64 version.
+Tim Follin of Software Creations provided theme arrangements for the Commodore 64 and ZX Spectrum versions.